 And Apple said “Nope.”

 Why?
 Well, bottom line, because we mentioned COVID-19.
 They told us any app that has anything to do with COVID-19 had to come “from recognized entities such as government organizations, health-focused NGOs, companies deeply credentialed in health issues, and medical or educational institutions.”
-They later clarified that when they say deeply credentialed companies they mean insurance companies.
+They later clarified that when they say companies deeply credentialed in health issues they mean insurance companies.
+(As a prostate cancer survivor, I’ve got a story about that, but must Stay On Target.)

 Now, that seems reasonable on the face of it.
 You would not want a bunch Ivermectin junkies pushing COVID treatment apps, right?
 But when you consider that we’re in a pandemic, and large organizations typically move on the timescale of years, is it reasonable?
 Shouldn’t there be some sort of exception process?
 There probably is one, based on who you know in Cupertino, but as Credence Clearwater famously said, “I ain’t no fortunate son.”